 Think of the teenage brain as a car with a powerful gas pedal but underdeveloped brakes.
 The reward system, which is responsible for pleasure-seeking and feeling good, is fully mature and firing on all cylinders.
 At the same time, the prefrontal cortex—the brain’s CEO in charge of impulse control, planning, and decision-making—is still under construction.
 This imbalance means that when a teen drinks, they feel the rewarding buzz of alcohol intensely, but they lack the fully developed cognitive tools to weigh the consequences.
 This makes it easier for drinking to become a habit and can disrupt normal brain development, increasing the chances of developing an alcohol use disorder (AUD) later in life.

-The Lasting Impact of Underage Drinking
+The Long-Term Consequences of Teen Drinking

 The consequences of drinking during these formative years can echo long into adulthood.
 Research consistently shows that the earlier a person begins drinking, the greater their risk of developing AUD.
 This isn't just about forming bad habits; it’s about the lasting impacts on brain structure and function.
 Heavy drinking during adolescence can lead to long-term cognitive challenges, particularly in the areas of decision-making and emotional regulation.
 These difficulties can persist for years, even after someone stops drinking.
 It essentially alters the brain’s developmental trajectory, creating patterns that can be much harder to change later on.

-Using Brain Science to Change Your Habits
+How to Reset Your Brain and Change Your Habits

 Understanding how alcohol affects your brain is the first step.
 The next is using that knowledge to make a change.
 The great news is that your brain is adaptable, and you can actively support its healing process.
 Instead of relying on willpower alone, you can use science-backed tools that work with your brain's chemistry to build new, healthier habits.
 Think of it as giving your brain the right resources to rewire itself for the better.